Kyle Isbel Player Props: Royals vs. Giants

 Looking to place a prop bet on Kyle Isbel?
 Check out what's available at BetMGM and sign up with this link!

-- Isbel had a hit in 39 of 105 games a year ago, with multiple hits in 14 of those games.
+- Isbel has gotten a hit in four of six games this year, but he has no multi-hit games.

+- In six games played this year, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.